Subgroups generated by two Dehn twists on a nonorientable surface: The case of and not special

-The main goal of this section is to prove the following \begin{prop} Let $a$ and $b$ be two generic two-sided circles in $N$ such that $I(a,b)\geq 3$.
+The main goal of this section is to prove the following: \begin{prop} Let $a$ and $b$ be two generic two-sided circles in $N$ such that $I(a,b)\geq 4$ and $\{a,b\}$ is not special.
 Then for any integer $k\neq 0$ we have

-\end{prop} \begin{proof} Of course it is enough to prove that $t_a^k(X_b)\podz X_a$.
-There is no canonical choice for the orientation of the neighbourhood $N_a$, but in our figures, we will assume that $t_a^k$ twists to the right.
+\end{prop} \begin{proof} Of course proving that $t_a^k(X_b)\podz X_a$ is sufficient.
+No canonical choice exists for the orientation of the neighborhood $N_a$.
+However, in our figures, we will assume that $t_a^k$ twists to the right.

 \emph{Construction of $t_a^k(c)$.} Fix a circle $c\in X_b$.
 It is enough to prove that $t_a^k(c)\in X_a$.

 We begin by constructing the circle $d=t_a^k(c)$.
 Outside $N_a$ and on each arc of $d\cap N_a$ of type D, $d$ is equal to $c$.
 For each arc of $c\cap N_a$ of types A--C, $d$ circles $|k|$ times around $a$.
 In particular $d$ winds around $a$ and